Woolverine94/biniou/README.md

   - Communication between modules : send an output as an input to another module
   - Change your model by a simple dropdown menu or download and add it manually
   - Powered by [🤗 Huggingface](https://huggingface.co/) and [gradio](https://www.gradio.app/)
-  - Cross platform : Linux, Windows 10/11 and macOS(experimental, via homebrew)
+  - Cross platform : GNU/Linux, Windows 10/11 and macOS(experimental, via homebrew)
   - Convenient Dockerfile for cloud instances

 ---